Skip to Content

 Halloween Horror Nights Age Recommendations

 Are there age limits for Halloween Horror Nights?
-No, there is no minimum age for Halloween Horror Nights, but it is not recommended for kids.
+No, any age is able to attend Halloween Horror Nights.
+But it’s not recommended for all ages.

 However, if your kids love horror films and that genre and are attracted to scary things, then some kids younger than 13 will love Halloween Horror Nights.
 If your kids scare easily and don’t like jump scares or chainsaws, then stay away.

-There are also strobe lights and flashing lights in the Haunted Houses, so parents be aware of that just in case.
+Parents should know that there are strobe lights and flashing lights in the Haunted Houses.

-Is Halloween Horror Nights at Universal Kid Friendly?
+Is Halloween Horror Nights at Universal OK for Kids?

-My own teens say no!
-The scariest thing about Halloween Horror Nights are the Houses, because the actors have masks and makeup which would be scary for kids.
+Halloween Horror Nights is not recommended for kids.
+My own teens get super scared with some of the houses.
+The scariest thing about Halloween Horror Nights are the Houses with the spooky and sometimes demonic ambiance.
+The scare actors have masks and makeup which could be scary for some kids.
 They can also get close to you with fake weapons and props.
 While they can’t touch you, they can chase you and get in your face.

-Also, in the HHN Houses they have tons of jump scares, dim lighting, and characters use words like, “I’m going to kill you.”
+Also, in the Halloween Horror Nights Houses they have tons of jump scares, dim lighting, and characters use words like, “I’m going to kill you.”

 In the scare zones, it’s really dark and foggy, so they can scare you when you’re not expecting it and some of them have weapons and chainsaws as they follow you around.